 "One cannot justify the continued destruction by Israel of the civilian infrastructure in Lebanon and in Palestinian territory, involving the disproportionate use of force in which the civilian population suffers," the Russian foreign ministry said.

-The Russian foreign minister has somehow forgotten how they have been handling their own war to hold on to foreign oil rich regions "war against terrorism" in Chechnya.
+war to hold on to foreign oil rich regions "war against terrorism" in Chechnya.
 Here are a couple of highlights to jog his memory:

 1) On February 5, 2000, Russian forces engaged in widespread killing, arson, rape and looting in Aldi.
 The victims included an eighty-two-year-old woman, and a one-year-old-boy with his twenty-nine-year-old mother, who was eight months pregnant.